cruz006/python/README.md

 - This will basically be everything Python i will use, do, or have.

-if you need to update anything python, press pip3 install then if there anything needed to update or anything, there will be displayed command you will need to put.
+- if you need to update anything python, press pip3 install then if there anything needed to update or anything, there will be displayed command you will need to put.

-when you've made changes, you need to stage them. stage them like this:
+- hen you've made changes, you need to stage them. stage them like this:

 ---